 Training cost for church software

 Another significant cost is training users.
 This cost is subtle but is a major expense.
 Worse yet, it compounds with more systems over time.
-Let’s use a bare bone example of three church software systems implemented at the same time.
-Keep in mind- that is rarely the case.
+Let’s use a bare-bone example of three church software systems implemented at the same time.
+Keep in mind that this is rarely the case.
 The organization has five users and the approximate training time for each user per system is eight hours.
 The average hourly pay for the users is $18.00.

 Training cost example for multiple church software systems